Buy from TicketCity, a trusted ticket reseller in business since 1990. Ticket prices may be above face value.

 USGP Parking

+The biggest complaint we receive from fans who purchase tickets to the USGP is about getting to & from the track.
 COTA is located in an area outside of Austin where there is no regular public transportation.
 Fans have to take a shuttle bus, drive themselves or take a ride share.
 A pre-purchased parking pass provides access to the official COTA parking lots.
-More info is available on our COTA parking pass page.
+Just make sure you provide plenty of time in your schedule to get to the track and then expect some delays when leaving the parking area post-race.
+Visit our main COTA parking page to purchase USGP parking passes.

 Circuit of the Americas Venue Guide

 • Paddock: The Paddock is most exclusive place to sit at a Formula One race.
 The Paddock is often the most expensive place to sit as well.
 This area offers a fantastic view of the action in the pits.
 This is where many of the VIPs will be mingling star.
-There are usually a very small number of Paddock tickets available to purchase and they have sold at prices of $10,000 or more in recent years.
+There are usually a very small number of Paddock tickets available to purchase and they have sold at extremely high prices in recent years.

 • Main Grandstand: Considered by many as the best seats at the track.
 The Main Grandstand offers a nice view of the start/finish lines, as well as, the Pit and Paddock directly across the track.
 The starting grid begins in-front of Section 110.
 The finish line is in-front of Section 103.
 There are three levels, with five seating areas, in the Main Grandstand: the MG Lower-Level, MG Trackside, MG Mezzanine, MG Loge Suite Boxes, and MG Club-level.
 The MG Lower-Level includes Sections 104-117, with 9 rows (Row 1-9) in each section.
 The MG Lower-level sections include stadium style seating with chairbacks.
 On the outsides of those seats are the MG Trackside seating which includes Sections 101-103 and 118-123.
 The Trackside seating includes 9 rows as well but is bleacher style seats with no chairbacks.
 Just above those seats are the MG Mezzanine (boxes) which includes Sections 4A through Sections 17B.
 The Mezzanine offers a more intimate seating with only 4 rows in each section and just 6 seats across each Mezz section.
 On either side of the MG Mezzanine are the MG Loge Suite Boxes which includes Sections 1A through 3D and 18A through 23D.
 The Loge Boxes are small 8-person suites, but there are rarely any listed for sale for the USGP.
 The MG Club-Level seats perch above the Mezzanine and includes Sections 204-217.
 There are 14 rows in each section of the Club-Level and patrons in the club sections have access to the Velocity Lounge behind the section.
 The Velocity Lounge offers a premium experience for every fan with ticket in the MG 200-level (club-level).
 Main Grandstand tickets are the premium seats and generally the most expensive tickets at the track (outside of the Paddock area).
 Seats in the MG Mezzanine and Club sections are covered, so fans are offered protection from sun.
 COTA.jpg